organom/3dPrinterV1/Readme.txt

 	- Mdf is cheap but not very stable - printbed base bended like hell
 	- 3d printed parts tend to break, print them stronger next time
 	- Get more material than needed, specially screws

-UPDATE: Starting now with iteration 2 -> https://github.com/organom/3dPrinterV2 .
-There I'll be posting the full progress, from materials used to day to day basis.
-This rep is only for historical reason and own reference.